srfoster65/simple_logging_config/docs/env_variables.md

 The value should be a string, or list of strings, with a value for each handler.
 Values are applied to handlers in order.
 Once the list of values is used up, remaining handlers keep their originally configured log level.

-Note: Use with caution.
-It is possible to define more values than a given config can support.

 ### SLC_DEFAULT_MODULES

 Define the python modules that logging should be enabled for.
 Only defined modules will emit logging messages.
-Log levels still apply to the assoctaied handlers.
+Log levels still apply to the associated handlers.

 The value should be a string, or list of strings.